 Residential Properties For Sale

 From time to time, the City acquires residential property which it seeks to sell to interested parties.
 Typically, these properties are unimproved but ready to have a new home constructed on them.
 All properties are sold “as is”.
 If you are interested in any of the city's residential properties please contact the city's real estate agent Mike Madant.
-His contact information can be found on his website which can be found at this link or by click on the banner below.
+His contact information is on his website which can be found at this link or by click on the banner below.

 Erosion Control/Steep Slope Ordinance